Juviro/mythic-commander/Roadmap.md

 - use first card / 4-split card as wants list/deck image if they have none
 - show last search when no input in searchbar
-- check for multiple copies of one card for deck legality check
 - allow searching for multiple sets/types/subtypes

 ## REFACTORINGS: